Practical/practical-sa/README.md

 If you're looking for the actual Practical compiler, this is the wrong repository.
 Check out the [Practicomp](https://github.com/Practical/practicomp) project (of which this is a subproject) for the stand-alone compiler.

+# Tracking Progress and Community
+You can watch this repository to get minute updates on minor improvements to the language.
+Announcements on more significant milestones will be posted to the announcement forum at https://forum.practical-pl.org.
+This is also the place to ask questions about the language and its details.

+If all you want is to get a taste for the program's syntax, please have a look at the code we use to test the [compiler with](https://github.com/Practical/practical-testcases).

 # Practical: Semantic Analyzer
 This is the repository for the semantic analyzer library for the Practical programming language.